sethreidnz/react-introduction-tutorial/08-More-Routing.md

 export default EmployeeDashboard

 ```
-Just a simple class based component that renderes a `div` with a the `EmployeeList` in it.
+Just a simple class based component that renders a `div` with a the `EmployeeList` in it.

 Then in routes.js where I have defined my routes.